 The Dreaded Double-Booked Meeting Room in Microsoft Office 365

 Meeting mismanagement is costly.
-Which is why the Meeting Room Integration for Outlook or Microsoft 365 makes it simple and convenient to book conference rooms.
-Unfortunately, the drawback is that meeting rooms can be double booked easily.
-Even when a meeting planner does everything they can to be cautious, several glitches may allow two or more parties to book the same conference room at the same time.
+This is why the Meeting Room Integration for Outlook or Microsoft 365 makes it simple and convenient to book conference rooms.
+Unfortunately, the drawback is that meeting rooms can be double booked quickly.
+Even when a meeting planner does everything they can to be cautious, several glitches may allow two or more parties to book the same conference room simultaneously.
 It is frustrating, and above all, it is costly and obstructs productivity.

 Disallow Recurring Bookings for All Resources

 Recurring bookings sound like a good idea, especially if you have a weekly or monthly meeting.
 However, using regular bookings often allows for another party to book the room at the same time, which can create a massive headache for both groups.
 Instead, you can use Set-Calendar processing to refuse recurring bookings.
 Microsoft goes into detail about how to implement this function here.

 Of course, now you can no longer book recurring meetings, which means you will need to book conference rooms for regularly-scheduled meetings manually.
 It is a bit cumbersome, but at least you know you will have the room to yourself.